CaptainSparrow17/OBSIDIAN-NOTES/MSP/Microsoft 365/MS-102 -Tenent.md

 ![](../../Attachements/Pasted%20image%2020251027145652.png)
 Shows various role:: specific for XDR, endpoint role and so on and email coloboration role and so on
 ![](../../Attachements/Pasted%20image%2020251027145752.png)
+Now if you click on email colaboration it shows all the
 ## Ms Perview = complaince side
 admin.micro.com
 ![](../../Attachements/Pasted%20image%2020251027145854.png)